What’s a mum to do if your baby hates being in a stroller? Here are 6 stroller-saving tips!

 3. Talk to Your Baby

 Sing to your baby and point out different things that are in sight while they are in the stroller.
 This lets them know that mummy is around, and is doable if you aren’t preoccupied with running errands.
 You can also try attaching toys at the front of a stroller to entertain your baby.

 If your baby is old enough to sit upright and can have bite-sized pieces of food, prepare a variety of healthy snacks to distract your baby from the distress of being in a stroller.

 Find what makes your child more willing to go in the stroller.
 For some children, it could be because they were feeling cranky and stressed over something.
-Watch your baby’t cues and learn what makes the happy or unhappy to be in the stroller.
+Watch your baby’s cues and learn what makes them happy or unhappy to be in the stroller.

 When all else fails…